 - Significant reduction in a wide range of bacteria

 - Processing aid classification

 - No flavor impact

 - Derived from natural compounds

 CytoGuard LA is available in 3 grades – CytoGuard LA20, CytoGuard LA2X and CytoGuard LA25

 Sprayed Lethality In Container (SLIC)

 SLIC is a patent-pending process designed to improve the safety of ready to eat (RTE) processed meat products against foodborne contaminants.
 Unlike its conventional rivals, SLIC is based on introducing an antimicrobial into the vacuum packaging of RTE meat products before, or with the product insertion, using the force of the vacuum to spread the antimicrobial purge.

 Unlike traditional sprays and dips, SLIC applications have an almost unlimited time to perform their function.
 Sprays and dips must work within a matter of seconds, and dwell time is critical.
-Since the amount of chemical in sprays and dips is always in excess of the amount needed, there is a considerable amount of waste due to drip loss, spillage, evaporation and dilution.
-By contrast, the SLIC system is not time critical and because there is little chemical usage, waste is virtually nonexistent resulting in lower cost to the user.
+Since the number of chemicals in sprays and dips is always in excess of the amount needed, there is a considerable amount of waste due to drip loss, spillage, evaporation and dilution.
+By contrast, the SLIC system is not time-critical and because there is little chemical usage, waste is virtually nonexistent resulting in a lower cost to the user.
 Advanced antimicrobials, once considered too expensive, can now be competitive in SLIC systems.
 As an additional benefit, because only sparse amounts of chemicals are used in the SLIC process, product flavor is enhanced.